I've written two introductory articles on how trunked radio works.

 here).

-A research group on Australia have analyzed the implementation of various
+- A research group in Australia have analyzed the implementation of various

-encryption-related functtions in Project 25.
+encryption-related functions in Project 25.
 Their research paper is

 here